Tharisky/Portfolio/Projects/Cloud Security (February 2025) - Cyblack/Report.md

-CHAPTER 5 : IMPLEMENT DIRECTORY SYNCHRONIZATION STUDENT LAB MANUAL.
+# CHAPTER 5: IMPLEMENT DIRECTORY SYNCHRONIZATION STUDENT LAB MANUAL.

-PART A - Deploying an Azure VM hosting an active directory domain controller
+### PART A - Deploying an Azure VM hosting an active directory domain controller

 1)Open your  browser and navigate to the https://github.com/Azure/azure-quickstart-templates/tree/master/modules/active-directory-new-domain/0.9

-2)On github,  click Deploy to Azure.
+2)On Github,  click Deploy to Azure.
 This will automatically redirect the browser to the Create an Azure VM with a new AD Forest blade in the Azure portal.